-Nonetheless, significant challenges persist.
-Syntax-based methodologies are heavily dependent on meticulously crafted rules.
+However, syntax-based methodologies are heavily dependent on meticulously crafted rules.
 Their performance significantly diminishes with the exponential increase in the volume and intricacy of log data.
 Furthermore, these techniques often overlook semantic variances among logs.
-For instance, log entries such as \texttt{'success to open file/var/log/system'} and \texttt{'success to close file/var/log/system'} display syntactic resemblance, potentially leading to their aggregation by data-driven approaches, which could adversely impact the efficacy of anomaly detection tasks.
+For instance, logs such as \texttt{success to open file/var/log/system} and \texttt{success to close file/var/log/system} display syntactic resemblance, potentially leading to their aggregation by data-driven approaches, which could adversely impact the efficacy of anomaly detection tasks.
 Semantic-based methods, reliant on pre-labeled logs for training, falter in understanding semantics when applied to unfamiliar domains.
-LLM-based parsers~\cite{logprompt,logppt,llmparser} are impractical due to high inference time (such as GPUs) and network latency~\cite{jiao2023chatgpt}.
-Besides, LLMs generate unstable results because of the illusion problem.
+LLM-based parsers \citep{logprompt, logppt, llmparser} have lower availability due to high inference time (such as GPUs) and network latency \citep{jiao2023chatgpt}.
+Besides, LLMs generate unstable results because of the hallucination problem.

-To tackle these challenges, we propose \model{}, a cutting-edge \textbf{L}og parsing framework with \textbf{E}ntropy sampling and Chain-of-Thought \textbf{M}erging (\model{}). \model{} brings together the strengths of the syntax-based and semantic-based methods, which consists of three key components: Information Entropy Clustering, Template Generation and Chain-of-Thought Merging.
+To tackle these challenges, we propose \model{}, a cutting-edge \textbf{L}og parsing framework with \textbf{E}ntropy sampling and Chain-of-Thought \textbf{M}erging (\model{}). \model{} brings together the strengths of the syntax-based and semantic-based methods, which consist of three key components: Information Entropy Clustering, Template Generation, and Chain-of-Thought Merging.
 Specifically, inspired by information theory~\cite{1entropy}, we recognize that different logs encapsulate varying quantities of information, while logs of a similar nature contain comparable amounts.
-Consequently, we have developed a novel sampling method grounded in the principles of information entropy, which efficiently clusters characteristic logs.
-Then in template generation, We determine the variables in the log based on the information entropy of the token at the same location.
-In the end, motivated by Chain-of-Thought~\cite{chain-of-thought}, we design a three-hop Chain-of-Thought (infer structure, infer semantics and infer solution) for merging templates.
+Consequently, we have developed a novel sampling method based on information entropy principles that efficiently clusters characteristic logs by dividing large-scale data into multiple clusters and utilizing efficient sampling and clustering algorithms within those clusters, thereby ensuring that LEMUR remains robust and high-performance in large-scale log scenarios.
+Then in template generation, we determine the variables and the template in the log based on the information entropy of the token at the same location.
+In the end, motivated by Chain-of-Thought~\cite{chain-of-thought}, we design a three-hop Chain-of-Thought (infer structure, infer semantics, and infer solution) for merging templates.